ckeditor/ckeditor4-docs/guides/dev/api_changes/README.md

  * `CKEDITOR.editor#skinPath` => `CKEDITOR.skin.getPath( 'editor' )`
  * `CKEDITOR.editor#skinClass` => **removed**

-The skin definition file (`skin.js`) has been simplified as follows:
+The skin definition file (`skin.js`) was simplified as follows:

- * No longer specify the stylesheet file for skin part, now editor will expect CSS file name same as the part name, e.g. `dialog` part will be requiring the `dialog.css` file in skin directory.
+ * It no longer specifies the stylesheet file for the skin part.
+The editor will now expect the CSS file name to be the same as the part name, e.g. the `dialog` part will be requiring the `dialog.css` file in the skin directory.
- * No longer define theme related properties, e.g. dialog margins, combo grouping.
+ * It no longer defines theme-related properties, e.g. dialog margins, combo grouping.

 ---

-The "theme" concept is removed, the DOM structure of editor is now defined by creators or plugins individually, thus the `CKEDITOR.themes` namespace is removed.
+The "theme" concept is removed, the DOM structure of the editor is now defined by creators or plugins individually, thus the `CKEDITOR.themes` namespace is removed.

 ---

-The shared space feature is still not available in CKEditor 4, in favor of the new inline editing feature.
+`CKEDITOR.editor#setMode` and `CKEDITOR.editor#getMode` are features provided by the themedui creator only, which is not available in an instance created by the inline creator, where `CKEDITOR.editor#mode` property will be always `'wysiwyg'`.

 ---

-`CKEDITOR.editor#setMode` and `CKEDITOR.editor#getMode` are feature provided by the themedui creator only, which is not available in instance created by the inline creator, where `CKEDITOR.editor#mode` property will be always `'wysiwyg'`.
+`CKEDITOR.config.editingBlock` was removed, with the `editingBlock` being renewed as `editable`.

 ---

-`CKEDITOR.config.editingBlock` has been removed, being the `editingBlock` renewed as `editable`.
+`CKEDITOR.focusManager` is now managing the overall "active" state of the entire editor instead of just the editing block, so all editor UI parts (toolbar, dialog, panel) that receive DOM focus will turn `CKEDITOR.focusManager#hasFocus` to `true`.

+Because of the above, `CKEDITOR.editable#hasFocus` should now be used instead for `CKEDITOR.focusManager#hasFocus` to check the focus state of the editing block.

+The `CKEDITOR.focusManager#forceBlur` method was removed.

 ---

-`CKEDITOR.focusManager` is now managing the overall "active" state of the entire editor instead of just the editing block, so all editor UI parts (toolbar, dialog, panel) that receive DOM focus will turn `CKEDITOR.focusManager#hasFocus` true.

-Because of above, now `CKEDITOR.editable#hasFocus` should be used instead for `CKEDITOR.focusManager#hasFocus`, to check the focus state of editing block.

-The `CKEDITOR.focusManager#forceBlur` method has been removed.
+`CKEDITOR.config.toolbar_Basic` and `CKEDITOR.config.toolbar_Full` were removed.
+Custom toolbar layout can be easily managed with `CKEDITOR.config.toolbarGroups`.

 ---

-`CKEDITOR.config.toolbar_Basic` and `CKEDITOR.config.toolbar_Full` are now removed,
-custom toolbar layout can be managed easier with `CKEDITOR.config.toolbarGroups`.
+The "additional CSS" feature provided by `CKEDITOR.editor#addCss` is now moved to the global `CKEDITOR.addCss`, with specified style rules applied **document wide**.

+Thus the proper way for a plugin to style its editable content is to call `CKEDITOR.addCss` inside of the plugin's `onLoad` function, rather than its `init` function in v3.

 ---

-The "additional CSS" feature provided by `CKEDITOR.editor#addCss` is now moved to a global `CKEDITOR.addCss`, with specified style rules applies **document wide**.

-Thus the proper way for a plugin to style it's editable content is to call `CKEDITOR.addCss` inside of the plugin's `onLoad` function, rather than it's `init` function in v3.

----

-`CKEDITOR.env.version` now reflects the "document mode" in **IE** browsers, **deprecated** the following properties:
+`CKEDITOR.env.version` now reflects the "document mode" in **IE** browsers.
+The following properties are **deprecated**:

 * `CKEDITOR.env.ie6Compat`
 * `CKEDITOR.env.ie7Compat`
 * `CKEDITOR.env.ie8Compat`
 * `CKEDITOR.env.ie9Compat`

-If we'd check for old IEs before IE9, instead of checking for each the above properties in v3
+If you wanted to check for old IEs before IE9, instead of checking for each of the above properties as in v3:

   	if ( CKEDITOR.ie6Compat || CKEDITOR.ie7Compat || CKEDITOR.ie8Compat )

-We should check in the following simpler way in v4:
+You should check in the following simpler way in v4:

 	if ( CKEDITOR.env.version < 9 )

 ---

-On plugin language files, the usual `CKEDITOR.plugins.setLang` call now enforces a namespace in the format `editor.lang.pluginName`, which contains the provided language entries.
+In plugin language files the usual `CKEDITOR.plugins.setLang` call now enforces a namespace in the format of `editor.lang.pluginName`, which contains the provided language entries.

-So, in v3 we had:
+So, in v3 you had:

 	CKEDITOR.plugins.setLang( 'myplugin', 'en', {
 		myplugin: {